 Art and design

-Our curriculum for art and design aims to ensure that all pupils:
+Our curriculum for art and design ensures that all pupils:

 - produce creative work, exploring their ideas and recording their experiences